insure logo

 State minimum liability

-The state minimum liability refers to the minimum amount of liability coverage mandated by your state.
-Each state sets its own minimum requirements, which typically include two components: bodily injury liability and property damage liability.
-These limits vary from state to state and usually take the form of three numbers, such as 25/50/25 or 50/100/50, representing the coverage limits in thousands of dollars.The first number refers to the bodily injury you cause to one person in an accident, the second is for bodily injury liability you cause to all persons in one accident and the third is for property damage you cause.
+On your auto insurance policy, the numbers 25/50/10 or 50/100/50 specify the maximum amounts covered by your liability insurance.
+The first number refers to the bodily injury you cause to one person in an accident, the second is for bodily injury liability you cause to all persons in one accident and the third is for property damage you cause.
+These limits vary from state to state.

 • Property damage liability: Property damage liability coverage pays for repairs or replacement of other people’s property, such as vehicles or structures, if you are at fault in an accident.
 For instance, if your state minimum liability is 25/50/25, the last number represents the coverage limit for property damage liability, which, in this case, would be $25,000.

-When selecting state minimum liability in the calculator, the values used depend on the minimum requirement for your state, based on the ZIP code entered.
+When selecting state minimum liability in the calculator, the values used depend on the minimum requirement for your state based on the ZIP code entered.

 Liability only

-Liability-only coverage, also known as “minimum coverage” or “third-party coverage,” provides protection for damages or injuries you cause to others but does not include coverage for damage to your own vehicle or passengers.
+Liability only coverage, also known as “minimum coverage” or “third-party coverage,” provides protection for damages or injuries you cause to others but does not include coverage for damage to your own vehicle or passengers.

-The coverage form is identical to the state minimum liability explained above, but at a limit higher than the minimum requirement.
-When selecting liability only, the calculator is using coverage limits of 50/100/50.
-As explained above, this is $50,000 bodily injury liability per person, $100,000 bodily injury liability per accident and $50,000 property damage liability.
+When selecting liability only, the calculator uses coverage limits of 50/100/50.
+As explained above, this is $50,000 bodily injury liability per person, $100,000 bodily injury liability per accident, and $50,000 property damage liability.

 Full coverage

 • Collision coverage: Protects your vehicle in the event of a collision with another vehicle or an object, regardless of fault.
 It covers the cost of repairs or provides the actual cash value of your vehicle if it is deemed a total loss.
-Similar to comprehensive coverage, collision coverage has a deductible that you are responsible for paying before the insurance covers the remaining costs.
+Similar to comprehensive coverage, collision coverage has a deductible you are responsible for paying before the insurance covers the remaining costs.

-When selecting full coverage, the calculator is using coverage limits of 100/300/100 and comprehensive and collision deductibles of $500.
-Written out, this is $100,000 bodily injury liability per person, $300,000 bodily injury liability per accident, and $100,000 property damage liability.
+When you choose full coverage, the calculator applies coverage limits of 100/300/100, with comprehensive and collision deductibles set at $500.
+This means you’ll have $100,000 in bodily injury liability per person, $300,000 per accident and $100,000 for property damage liability.

 Car insurance for teens: Rates by state and age

-The premiums below are based on 100/300/100 liability coverage with $500 comprehensive/collision deductible.
+The premiums below are based on 100/300/100 liability coverage with $500 comprehensive/collision deductibles.

 StateAge 16Age 17Age 18Age 19